Intercom

 How much does Intercom cost in 2026?

-Intercom's Essential plan starts at $39 per seat per month, billed annually.
-The Advanced plan runs $99 per seat per month.
-Fin AI charges an additional $0.99 per resolution.
-A five-agent team on Advanced using Fin for 500 monthly resolutions pays roughly $990 per month before add-ons.
+Intercom's Essential plan starts at $29 per seat per month, billed annually.
+The Advanced plan runs $85 per seat per month and Expert is $132 per seat per month.
+Fin AI charges an additional $0.99 per outcome.
+A five-agent team on Advanced using Fin for 500 monthly outcomes pays roughly $920 per month before add-ons.

 How does Fin AI compare to Zendesk's AI agents?